Ergodicity of Iwasawa continued fractions via markable hyperbolic geodesics: Markable Geodesics

-We can now prove the Markable Geodesic Theorem \ref{thm:markable}. \begin{proof}[Proof of Theorem \ref{thm:markable}] For positive $i$, let $a_i$ and $M_i$ be the digits and mappings corresponding to the CF expansion of the forward endpoint $\gamma_+$, making property (2) immediate.
+\begin{proof}[Proof of Theorem \ref{thm:markable}] For positive $i$, let $a_i$ and $M_i$ be the digits and mappings corresponding to the CF expansion of the forward endpoint $\gamma_+$, making property (2) immediate.
 We will define the remaining data iteratively.

 Let $t_1>0$ be the first positive time when $\gamma$ intersects an $\Mod$-translate of $\CW$.
 Lemma \ref{lemma:isspeedup} then provides an index $k$ such that $t_1=\tee_k$ and a corresponding number $\ai_k$ which we record as $i_1$ satisfying $\gamma(t_1)\in M_{i_1}\CW$.
 We will now show that properties (1), (4), and (3) hold on the initial segment $[t_0,t_1]$.